dwp/accessibility-manual/README.md

 - a H1, but not more than one
 - content on the page
 - no broken links
-- no violations on an AxeCore accessibility test
+- no violations on an axe-core accessibility test

 To run the tests (defaults to localhost:8080):
 ```npm test```